VioletSn/MKV_Batch_Editor/README.md

 # MKV Batch Editor

 This Powershell script utilises MKVToolNix to batch edit .MKV files.

 I like to have all my mkv files organised in the same way, but i find it difficult to edit them in other batch programs which feel restricted as they require you to already know what tracks are what in your files and assume that they are all the same.
-As well as this, the scripts main feature is language swapping currently between two different languages.
+The scripts main feature is language swapping currently between two different languages.
 This changes the default audio and subtitle track on the file so it doesn't need to be changed manually everytime you start the video.

 Anyway if you happen to use this script i hope you like it and any feedback to make it better or more efficient would be welcome ❤️

 ## Functions

-- The script works by generating and then reading off JSON files created for each MKV video.
+- The script works by generating and then reading off JSON files created for each MKV video
-- After one of the functions below are selected the MKV videos are checked if they have the same number of tracks.
+- After one of the functions below are selected the MKV videos are checked if they have the same number of tracks

 **Note:** Many of these functions rely on knowing the ID of the track you want to edit, function 4 will give you this information if you do not already know.